asked questionsFind all the answers to your questions

 Yes, it’s possible!

-It will cost $40 to renew your learner's licence.
+Contact the SAAQ to know the pricing.
 However, the renewal for the duration of the road test only is free.

 The first learner’s licence is valid for 18 months from the time it is issued.
 The renewed learner’s licence is valid for 12 months.